Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Results

-We now analyze the DW average velocity at room temperature induced by the presence of a magnetic field of constant magnitude and direction perpendicular to the plane of the sample.
-Domains were nucleated with magnetic field pulses of magnitudes close to $20$ mT, with a duration of $5$ ms, providing an initial image.
-Then, pulses of amplitude $H$ and duration $\tau$ were applied and images were taken between them.
-The average displacement was measured by the difference between the detected position of the DW in images after and before each pulse (see inset of Fig.\ref{fig:Vel-MOKE} (a)) and velocity was quantified by dividing this displacement by the pulse duration, as described in Ref.\cite{Art-PRB99-Domenichini}.
-This process was carried out for fields between $4$ and $35$ mT, thus obtaining a $V-H$ characteristics in that range.
-In Fig.\ref{fig:Vel-MOKE}(a) we plot $\ln V(H)$ vs $(\mu_0 H)^{-1/4}$ for different $\pir$.
-In all cases, the creep-law of Eq. (\ref{eq:VelCreep}) is fairly satisfied with $\mu=1/4$, as can be appreciated by the almost linear relationship between the two quantities.
-These fits allow us to obtain the $\pir$ dependencies of $\alpha$ and $\beta$, as shown in Fig.\ref{fig:Vel-MOKE}(b) and Fig.\ref{fig:Vel-MOKE}(c) respectively.
-For reference we also added the values of $\alpha$ and $\beta$ obtained in a similar stack~\cite{Art-PRB99-Shahbazi} at the a single value of $\pir$.
+In Fig.\ref{fig:Vel-MOKE}(a) we plot $V(H)$ vs $H$ for different $\pir$, {as obtained from DW displacements such as the ones shown in the inset of Fig.\ref{fig:Vel-MOKE} (b)}.
+In Fig.\ref{fig:Vel-MOKE}(b), where we plot $\ln V(H)$ vs $(\mu_0 H)^{-1/4}$, we observe that the creep-law of Eq. (\ref{eq:VelCreep}) is fairly satisfied with $\mu=1/4$, as can be appreciated by the almost linear relationship between the two quantities.
+These fits allow us to obtain the $\pir$ dependencies of $\alpha$ and $\beta$, as shown in Fig.\ref{fig:Vel-MOKE}(c) and Fig.\ref{fig:Vel-MOKE}(d) respectively.
+For reference we also added the values of $\alpha$ and $\beta$ obtained in a similar stack~\cite{Art-PRB99-Shahbazi} for a single value of $\pir$.

-From Fig.\ref{fig:Vel-MOKE}(a) we observe that for a given field, $V(H)$ decreases with increasing $\pir$, remaining constant for $\pir \geq 16.5$ mTorr.
-This dependence is mainly controlled by the increase of $\alpha$ with $\pir$, specially at low $\pir$, as shown in Fig.\ref{fig:Vel-MOKE}(b).
+From Figures \ref{fig:Vel-MOKE}(a)-(b) we observe that for a given field, $V(H)$ decreases with increasing $\pir$, remaining constant for $\pir \geq 16.5$ mTorr.
+This dependence is mainly controlled by the increase of $\alpha$ with $\pir$, specially at low $\pir$, as shown in Fig.\ref{fig:Vel-MOKE}(c).
 Interestingly, not only $\alpha$ increases with $\pir$, but also $\beta$, becoming more important at higher fields.
 We also observe that for $\pir\approx 15$ mTorr both quantities tend to saturate.
-The data taken from~\cite{Art-PRB99-Shahbazi} is consistent with our results and specifically with the observed trend.
+The data taken from Ref.~\onlinecite{Art-PRB99-Shahbazi} is consistent with our results and specifically with the observed trend.
 These $\pir$ dependencies evidence that interfacial, DC magnetic characteristics and DW dynamics, are correlated.